-74 Id. at 578.
+81 Id. at 578.
 The court further found that the agency had violated the Administrative Procedure Act by debarring the contractor in the absence of regulations (1) authorizing debarment for the offenses in question and (2) establishing standards and procedures for the debarment process.
 Id. at 574-77.

-The judicially developed doctrine of de facto debarment can also serve to protect contractors from improper exclusion in certain circumstances.
-While the possibility of de facto debarment often arises in connection with agency conduct that also deprives the contractor of due process.80 the de facto debarment analysis focuses primarily upon conduct outside the debarment and suspension process that effectively excludes contractors, particularly conduct that "stigmatizes" the contractor.81 The U.S. Court of Appeals for the D.C.
-Circuit's decision in 1980 in Old Dominion Dairy Products, Inc. v.
-Secretary of Defense first found that an agency had improperly de facto debarred a contractor,82 although earlier courts appear to have recognized the possibility of de facto debarment.83 In Old Dominion, the Air Force determined the contractor to be nonresponsible for the award of one contract because of an audit report showing three irregularities in billing statements.84 The Air Force never informed the contractor of these allegations, in part, because contractors do not routinely receive notice of nonresponsibility determinations concerning them.85 However, the contractor was later determined to be nonresponsible for the award of a second contract by another contracting officer, who had received news of the earlier determination and relied upon it to conclude that the contractor lacked integrity.86 The court found that the second nonresponsibility determination constituted an improper de facto debarment because the
+outside the debarment and suspension process that effectively excludes contractors.88 For example, in its 1980 decision in Old Dominion Dairy Products, Inc. v.
+Secretary of Defense, the U.S. Court of Appeals for the D.C.
+Circuit found that the Air Force had improperly de facto debarred a contractor through repeated nonresponsibility determinations based on the same information.
+The Air Force had determined the contractor to be nonresponsible for the award of one contract because of an audit report showing three irregularities in billing statements.89 The Air Force never informed the contractor of these allegations, in part, because contractors do not routinely receive notice of nonresponsibility determinations concerning them.90 However, the contractor was later determined to be nonresponsible for the award of a second contract by another contracting officer, who had received news of the earlier determination and relied upon it to conclude that the contractor lacked integrity.91 The court found that the second nonresponsibility determination constituted an improper de facto debarment because the contractor was excluded from government contracts without any notice of or opportunity to challenge the allegations against it.92 Later judicial and administrative tribunals have similarly found that an agency improperly de facto debars a contractor based upon repeated nonresponsibility determinations based on the same information,93 as well as through words or conduct evidencing an intent to exclude the contractor from government contracts.94